-FIAS often happen in the temporal lobes but can happen in other parts of the brain.
+Focal impaired consciousness seizures often happen in the temporal lobes but can happen in other parts of the brain.

 After the seizure, the person may be confused for a while.
 This is sometimes called 'post-ictal' (after-seizure) confusion.

 It may be hard to tell when the seizure has ended.
 The person might be tired, and want to rest.
 They may not remember the seizure afterwards.

-What happens during focal seizures
+What happens during focal seizures?

-What happens during focal aware and focal impaired awareness seizures depends on where in the brain the seizure happens and what that part of the brain normally does.
+This depends on where in the brain the seizure happens and what that part of the brain normally does.